 Centric - Valves are nearly flat valves and a central area consisting of many uniform-sized areolae.
 The central areolae are scattered or arranged in weakly radiate rows.
 Marginal striae are short and have shadow lines.

 Centric - Valves are concentrically undulate and radially wrinkled.
 The central areolae are coarse, equal in size and arranged in radial rows.
-Marginal striae have shadow lines and occupy about half of the valve diameter.
+Marginal striae have shadow lines and occupy about half of the valve radius.

 Centric - Valves are flat, with colliculate face and regularly-spaced, thin marginal striae.
 Ornamentation in the central area is variable in size and arrangement (note that areolae are absent from the central area).
 Striae are uniformly-spaced at the valve margin